harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 ![](./img/memes_svc.png)

-visit your minikube ip with nodeport, in my case it is - http://192.168.49.2:30007/
+visit your minikube ip with nodeport, in my case, it is - http://192.168.49.2:30007/

 ## Monitoring
 To monitor our k8s cluster, we use Prometheus and  Grafana.

 - Install Prometheus using Helm charts
 ```
-helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+helm repo add Prometheus-community https://prometheus-community.github.io/helm-charts
 ```

 ```